 While most of the cast technically qualifies, the Australian TV show Double The Fist gets its crazy on in the form of Mephisto/James Wenham.
 Example: In one episode he was stranded on a mountain.
 So, remembering his security guard training, he found a dead snowboarder and rode him down the mountain.
 He later uses the body as a melee weapon.
 DAYUM!

 The Doctor.
-I mean, this is a guy who saves the universe using a Time Machine shaped like a police box and a screwdriver.
+This is a guy who saves the universe using a Time Machine shaped like a police box and a screwdriver.

 Sarah Jane: You're serious, aren't you?
 The Doctor: About what I do, yes.
 Not necessarily the way I do it.